steph72/dragonrock-mega65/README.md

 # dragonrock-mega65
-A role playing game for MEGA65 & Commodore C65 computers
+A role playing game for the MEGA65.

 I got the idea for "Dragon Rock" upon realizing that there are hardly any native role playing games for the Commodore TED series of computers (c16, c116, plus/4).
 Since I always had soft